-Fear not, Daniel, for from the first day that you set your mind to understand and humbled yourself before your eloahi, your words have been heard, and I have come because of your words.
+Fear not, Daniel, for from the first day that you set your heart (mind) to understand and humbled yourself before your eloahi, your words have been heard, and I have come because of your words.
 (Daniel 10:12)

-This seems to be a simple guideline to follow but in reality has proven to be extremely difficult for many, especially the leaders and teachers of Yahweh’s assemblies.
+This seems to be a simple guideline to follow, but in reality has proven to be extremely difficult for many, especially the leaders and teachers of the various Sacred Name groups.
 The reason for the difficulty may be gleaned from the following:

 Every one that is proud in heart is an abomination to Yahweh.
 (Proverbs 16:5)